top of page

 To honor these first stirrings of life, the Celts lit bonfires.
 Small dolls made of straw or oats representing Brigid were blessed and shared by children, and there were even offerings of rags tied to tree sprigs called clootie wells.

-• Plant seeds.
+Plant seeds.
 You can begin planting your seedlings indoors,like snapdragon and pansies.
 Bachelor buttons, Delphinium, Poppies, and Violas will do well in pots outside.
-You’ll want to consult your zone for what to grow when, but the significance of planting, is to remind us of the invisible magic that is taking place all around.
+You’ll want check what zone you are in to learn what to grow when, but the significance of planting, is to remind us of the invisible magic that is taking place all around.

 If we look to the Tarot for support in celebrating Imbolc, the Ace of Pentacles volunteers as our anchor for this time.